silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-14.md

 `Rule '$Action//$ID/$OtherID' matched to action 'handleAction' on SilverStripe\Lessons\RegionsPageController.
 Latest request params: array ( 'Action' => 'test', 'ID' => NULL, 'OtherID' => NULL, )`

 So here we are.
 The request handler actually did match the `$Action/$ID/$OtherID` pattern, and it's trying to resolve our action, `test`.
-In the rest of the output, you can see that it fails to do that, and it renders an ErrorPage.
+In the rest of the output, you can see that it fails to do that, and it renders an `ErrorPage`.

 Why did it fail?
 As we said before, the `$Action` parameter should represent a publicly accessible function on the controller.
 We have no method called `test` right now.

 Let's add that controller method now.

-**app/src/RegionsPageController.php**
+***app/src/RegionsPageController.php***
 ```php
 <?php